onevcat/UniWebView-Docs/docs/api/README.md

   <div class='api-body'>
     <div class='desc'>
       <div class='summary'>
-<p>Raised when the screen oreintation is changed.
+<p>Raised when the screen orientation is changed.
 It is a good time to set the web view frame if you
-need to support multiple oreintations in your game.</p>
+need to support multiple orientations in your game.</p>
 </div>
             <div class='parameters'>
 <div class='section-title'>Parameters</div>